This post is about the 10 best herbal tea for colds and flu symptoms.

 Herbal tea for colds: Where can I buy herbal tea?

-There are many places you can go to buy high-quality teas that are already prepackaged or loose-leaf.
 High-quality teas belong to companies that are certified organic and use fair trade in the production of their teas.

-Not all companies can verify if the teas you are buying are free from pesticides or other contaminants, so buying organic when you can is best practice.
+Not all companies can verify if the teas you are buying are free from pesticides or other contaminants, so buying organic when you can is the best practice.

 Here are some organic & high-quality herbal teas online stores I found for you!